nfdi4plants/nfdi4plants.knowledgebase/src/docs/guides/ARC-ServicePlatforms.md

   github: brilator
 add toc: true
 add support: true
-add sidebar: _sidebars/mainSidebar.md
+# add sidebar: _sidebars/mainSidebar.md
 ---

 ## About this guide

-In this guide we explore how the ARC can help streamline data flows and project management in service platforms.
+In this guide we explore how the ARC can help streamline data flows and project management in enabling platforms.

 <a href="./index.html">
     <span class="badge-category">User</span><span class="badge-selected" id="badge-advanced">Advanced</span>